TheBoyMoe/RadioPlayer/README.md

 * Incorporate Retrofit and Picasso libraries
 * ...

+Project requires an api key, add it to the strings.xml file.

 Credit to
 * Android Big BBQ 2015 talk "Media player the right way" by Ian Lake. https://www.youtube.com/watch?v=XQwe30cZffg